-Backcountry camping on Santa Rosa is permitted between mid-August and December.
+Backcountry camping in Santa Rosa is permitted between mid-August and December.
 The best time to visit is between September and October when there are warm days and the wind is not as strong.

 How to Get to the Channel Islands

-Island Packers Cruises is the public ferry to several of the islands and you can reserve tickets online.
+Island Packers Cruises is the public ferry to several of the islands.
+You can reserve tickets online.
 It is a one-hour ferry to the island of Santa Cruz, and 2 hours 30 minutes to the island of Santa Rosa.

-- $79 per person to Santa Cruz and Anacapa for overnight trips
+- $84 per person to Santa Cruz and Anacapa for camper transport

 Backpacking on Santa Rosa Island